 You know, a lot of people are very skeptical.

-A lot of people say to me, you know, the Clintons have always been able to dodge everything all throughout their careers.
+A lot of people say to me, you know, the Clintons have always been able to dodge everything all throughout their careers, going back to Whitewater, Travelgate, all of, you know, selling the Lincoln bedroom out and all these other scandals.

-Uh what makes you think this time that people will be held responsible?
+What makes you think this time that people will be held responsible?

-Well, I know we've had fired and now retired and and some people let go at the FBI.
+Well, I know we've had fired and now retired and some people let go at the FBI.

 That's a start.